gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 The diagram shown in {{sctp-Crypto-encrypt-chunk-states-2}} describes the structure of an SCTP packet being sent after the PROTECTED state has been reached.
-Suck packets are built with the SCTP common header.
+Such packets are built with the SCTP common header.
 Only one CRYPTO chunk can be sent in a SCTP packet.

 ## Protected Data Chunk Transmission {#data-sending}